 “That’s a wonderful sentiment,” the speaker will reply, “but if something is true 50.001% of the time, that’s good enough for me to accept it as general rule.”

-“I knew a guy one time that did one thing that suggests your general rule does not apply,” they say.
+“I knew a guy one time who did one thing that suggests your general rule does not apply,” they say.

 “Good for him,” we say, “but does that mean the general rule is not true?”

 I was watching a movie that never existed wondering why the potential victim just stood there screaming when a monster lowered onto him to bite his head off.
 Author David McRaney suggests that such a scene is more realistic than we could ever imagine, except for the screaming.
-Do the victims choke in the clutch?
+Do victims choke in the clutch?
 McRaney suggests that it goes deeper than that.
 He says that most of us would probably just stand there, looking up at the monster silently wishing that this event never took place.
-He says it’s an involuntary reaction to unprecedented horror in our lives, unless we find a way to prepare for such a moment.
+He says this reaction is an involuntary reaction to unprecedented horror, and it will cost us our lives if we find a way to prepare for such a moment.

-I’ve been told that I’m not funny, and I’ve been told that I’m not ugly.
-They also told me that I was not dating as often as I should have.
-I knew plenty of not funny and not ugly fellas who were dating, and some of them, like Todd, managed to date some beautiful women.
+I knew plenty of not funny and not ugly fellas who were dating, and some of them, like my friend Todd, managed to date some beautiful women.
 I was not happy.
-I decided to explore clever.
+I decided to explore being clever.
 I found out that clever does not always translate to laughter, but it relies heavily on ingenuity and originality.
-Some might argue that those two words are synonyms, but I was an original personality who didn’t apply his originality well or often.
+Some might argue that those two words are synonyms, but I was an original personality who didn’t apply his ingenuity well.
 “Oh, you’re original,” some of my closest friends have said in various ways over the years, “I’m not sure if it works for you, or how you might make it work for you, but you are original.”
 The ingenuity portion of our routine occurs in the application process.
-I knew girls would not claw each other’s eyes out for clever, because they reserved that violence for the pursuit of men who were handsome, or handsome and clever, and I was whittled out of that group long ago.
+I knew girls would not claw each other’s eyes out for clever, because they reserved such levels of violence for the pursuit of men who were handsome, or handsome and clever, and I was apparently whittled out of those demographics long ago.
 I knew I needed a method to meld my unusual and obnoxious nature with my irritating personality that some considered idiotic.
 I needed to use the comedic stylings of Andy Kaufman as a template.

 Walking through an art gallery, the ubiquity of the anti-consumer theme struck me.
 Every piece of art seemed to focus on the same theme, yet patrons considered each anti-consumer piece unique, bold, and a tour-de-force?
 One would think that an aspiring young rebel would acknowledge this ubiquitous theme by sticking a middle finger up in the parody the theme has become by producing an anti-anti-consumer theme.
-Doing so, however, might land the piece the artist works so hard on in the dreaded land of pro-consumer and pro-corporate.
+Doing so, however, might land the piece the artist works so hard in the dreaded land of anti-anti that some might consider the work pro-consumer and pro-corporate.

 “Do you know what’s in that?” a friend of mine asked as I approached our table with a strawberry shake in hand.